Huegoxaga/notes/os/git.md

   - Rules are applied from top to bottom
   - [Click here](https://github.com/github/gitignore) to check out `.gitignore` templates for different projects
   - use `!` before ignore rules to unignore, lines with `!` should be placed at the bottom of the file
+  - Existing files are tracked even after it is excluded in the `.gitignore`, to reset the file records, commit all changes first, then, `git rm -rf --cached . && git add .`

 #### Managing Staging Area